newrelic/centurion/README.md

 with Amazon S3 to provide reliable hosting of images.
 Setting Centurion up to use Dogestry is pretty trivial:

+ 1. Create an S3 bucket and download the credentials to let you access the bucket.
+Generally these are IAM user keys.
  1. Install Dogestry binaries on the client from which Dogestry is run.
     Binaries are provided in the [GitHub release](https://github.com/dogestry/dogestry).
  1. Add the settings necessary to get Centurion to pull from Dogestry.
 A config